 Hepatitis C and cirrhosis of the liver are medical conditions that can damage and inflame the liver.
-Hepatitis C is a viral illness, while cirrhosis is scarring of the liver that can occur due to hepatitis C and other medical conditions.
+Cirrhosis is scarring of the liver that can occur from hepatitis C and other conditions.

 Hepatitis C can cause cirrhosis, but cirrhosis cannot cause hepatitis C. This is because a person must have exposure to the virus to get hepatitis C.